appgate/sdp-k8s-injector/README.md

   * 10 inactive Service Users are created at the initialization of the Identity Service.
 * IP Pool assigned on `service` Identity Provider
   * 1 IP is assigned from the IP Pool for every Pod in the Kubernetes workload.
-  * Each Pod is assigned a UUID by the Device ID Service.
-UUIDs are reused if the Pod is restarted.
+  * Each Pod is assigned a Device ID by the Injector's Device ID service.
+Device IDs are persistent so will survive Pod restarts.
-  * Device IDs are only freed when they are unused for some amount of time defined in the IP Pool.
 * API User with required privileges
   * Admin Role with `Service User Management Preset` in the Admin UI.
   * See [Injector](#injector) section for individual privileges required.